 Putting the wrong kind of fuel in your car could lead to worse fuel economy, power or worse - engine knocking, which could lead to catastrophic piston or cylinder head failure, leaving you stranded.

-If you’re bored on a Saturday night and feel like reading about petrol, pop your feet up and read Savings.com.au’s guide to the different types of car juice you can use in Australia, including how you can use these fuels to save money.
+Let's guide you through the different types of juice you can use in Australia and how you can use these fuels to save money.

-For the purpose of comparison, we'll be using fuel price data for Brisbane, sourced from Fuelprice.io.
-The RACQ says Brisbane is the most expensive city on average for unleaded petrol.
+For the purpose of comparison, we'll be using fuel price data for Brisbane, sourced from the RACQ.

-Premium unleaded 95 petrol (PULP 95) is a type of unleaded fuel that is designed to be more fuel efficient and cause a smoother engine operation, which in turn improves performance.
+Premium unleaded 95 petrol (PULP 95) is a type of unleaded fuel that is designed to be more fuel efficient and cause a smoother engine operation.
+This translates to added performance over RON 91 and some potential fuel efficiency gains, too.

 It is meant for use by imported and high-performance vehicles, but can be used by the majority of cars.
-Certain small-capacity turbo passenger cars also require it, as do many motorcycles at a minimum.
+Certain small-capacity turbocharged cars also mandate 95 RON at a minimum, as do many motorcycle engines.

 See Also: Fuel Price Cycles Explained